Category: Trip-planning

 Fuel

 Pemex stations are the only gas stations in Mexico.
-They’re common on the Transpeninsular Highway (MEX 1) but can be spaced far apart in remote areas.
+Common on the Transpeninsular Highway (MEX 1) but can be spaced far apart in remote areas.
 Don’t let your tank drop below half on long stretches.
 Fuel is generally cheaper than in the US.

 Step 7: Where to Stay